sqrDAO/Vietnam-Web3-Directory/guide.md

 1. **Find or Discover a Project:**

-   - Identify a Vietnamese Web3 project that you think should be included.
+   - Identify a Vietnam-related Web3 project that you think should be included.
    - Make sure it's not already listed in the directory.

 2. **Fork the Repository:**